Due diligence assessments according to the Transparency Act

 According to the Transparency Act §4, letter b. the businesses must map and assess actual and potential negative consequences for basic human rights and decent working conditions in the supply chain.

 Under this point, the business itself must carry out analyzes of its own business, the supply chain and business partners.
 The aim of carrying out due diligence assessments is to identify which areas pose the highest risk of negative impact on human rights and decent working conditions.
 Furthermore, it must be assessed whether the damage has already occurred, or whether there is a real possibility of damage.
-An important aspect of the Transparency Act is to assess one’s own relationship to any damages/negative consequences for violations of human rights and decent working conditions.

-Get information from suppliers
+Get information from the supply chain

-We recommend starting by getting an overview and sorting your own operations, suppliers and business partners by categories such as industry, geography and type of business partner.
-Where possible, also map subcontractors, here an overall map based on available information is often enough.
 Start by creating a risk analysis, where you look at historical risk by industry, geography or specific companies.
 Then dive deeper by obtaining information from your suppliers, e.g. through a survey, in-depth interview or signing a self-declaration form.

-Markets and society are constantly changing, so risk analyzes should be reviewed regularly.
+Markets and society are constantly changing, so the company’s risk analyzes should be reviewed regularly.
 It is important to change the risk analyzes if you see clear changes in the risk picture.
 Also remember to change the public statement with the new information to avoid sanctions from the Norwegian Consumer Protection Authority (Forbrukertilsynet).

 Risk matrix

-Once you have mapped your suppliers, the next step is to compile risks with expectations in a risk matrix.
-Here, the business must assess the suppliers and follow up the companies with the highest risk or expectations.
 Risk is most often based on countries, industries or specific companies with a high risk of violations of human rights and decent working conditions.
 Expectations are based on the supplier’s size, for example total turnover or contract size.

-Based on the model above, we recommend always investigating the suppliers to comply with the requirements of the law
+Based on the model above, we recommend always investigating the suppliers to comply with the requirements of the law.

 3. Take action

-After completed risk analyzes and mapping of negative consequences in the supply chain, it is time to take measures to stop, prevent or limit the consequences.
+After completed risk analyzes and mapping of negative consequences in the supply chain, it is time to take measures to stop, prevent or limit negative consequences.
 Which measures you should take depends on, among other things, the relationship you have to the negative consequences discovered in step 2 and the degree of severity.
 The closer the business is to the damage, the more responsible you will be for cleaning it up.
 We have three levels of measures that can be set.
 Alive based on the assessments: preventive measures, limited measures and stopping measures.
 Stopping measures such as canceling contracts should therefore be the last resort.

 Actions you can take: